The Cotswold Way is a 102 mile (164Km) long National Trail running between the market town of Chipping Campden and the city of Bath.

 For most of its length it follows the Cotswold escarpment giving wonderful views of the surrounding landscape.

 The journey along the Cotswold Way starts in the beautiful, historic market town of Chipping Campden.
-After leaving the town, the Trail takes you out on to the Cotswolds escarpment with stunning views from Dover’s Hill, where the annual ‘Olimpick’ games are held.
+After leaving the town, the Trail takes you out on to the Cotswolds escarpment with stunning views from Dover’s Hill, where the annual ‘Olimpick’ games are held the first weekend in June.
 The walk continues across the fields to Broadway Tower and then down into the village of Broadway with its historic connections with the Arts & Crafts movement.

 This section has 567 feet (173 metres) of ascent and 790 feet (241 metres) of descent.

 From Broadway, the Cotswold Way climbs up onto the escarpment, following broad tracks to the Iron Age hill fort of Shenberrow Camp.
 The Trail then descends into the unspoilt Cotswold village of Stanton.
 After the village, the walking becomes easy across the level parkland of the Stanway Estate, with its Jacobean manor and the highest gravity fed fountain in Europe.
 This section finishes in the hamlet of Wood Stanway.